 Website: Amazon’s Mechanical Turk

 Amazon’s Mechanical Turk (not a link building tool) can help you outsource link building tasks on a micro-level.
-For example, if you’re doing broken link building, a huge percentage of your time is spent on reviewing thousands of link prospects, either found manually or using automated tools like Citation Labs.
-If I’d review it myself, it obviously can eat much of my time, wherein I can just spend $525 to review 5,000 link prospects for example and get 1500 contact information.
+For example, if you’re doing broken link building, a huge percentage of your time is spent reviewing thousands of link prospects, either found manually or using automated tools like Citation Labs.
+If I’d review it myself, it obviously can eat much of my time, wherein I can just spend $525 to review 5,000 link prospects, for example, and get 1500 contact information.

 Scalable, especially if you only have a handful of resources (members) in your team.